bretton/minio-sampler/README.md

 ## Dashboards

 The default dashboard with links to all the included tools is `http://ACCESSIP`.
-There is a default index.html with links.
+There is a default index pahe with links to the tools.

 Where `https` is applicable, please accept the self-signed certificate.
-You might need to do this twice, even refresh, to get the minio dashboard.
+You might need to do this twice, even refresh the page, to get the minio dashboard.

 ### Minio